carrot-foundation/middle-earth/scripts/README.md

 ## version-ai-rules.js

-Automated versioning script for `.ai/` folder rules.
+Automated versioning script for `.ai/` folder rules using `standard-version`.

 ### Purpose

-Automatically updates version numbers in `.ai/manifest.json` and rule files based on conventional commit messages.
+Automatically updates version numbers in `.ai/manifest.json` and rule files based on conventional commit messages using the `standard-version` library.

 ### Usage